 Reiki is a beautiful non-intrusive holistic treatment, which is becoming more and more recognised for its incredible benefits to the mind and body, both physically, mentally and spiritually.

-Reiki is classed as an ‘alternative’ therapy.
 Everything around us is made up energy and its all vibrating at a different frequency depending what and where it is.
 Our bodies are no different.
-We are all thought to have energy centres within our body known as ‘chakras’ and when we have an illness, suffering from anxiety or depression or just not feeling pure joy then the body is out of balance, energetically.
+We are all thought to have energy centres within our body and when we have an illness, suffering from anxiety or depression, for example, then the body can also be out of balance, energetically.

 During the treatment the client remains fully clothed and it can be carried out either laying on a massage couch or sat in a chair, so can be adapted to meet everyone’s needs.
 The therapist will gentle place their hands on or near the body and stay in that position for a few minutes before moving to another part.
 There is no massage or manipulation throughout.